 Early College Opportunities:

-High school students can take a college class at one of the City Colleges of Chicago for FREE!
+High school juniors and seniors can take a college class at one of the City Colleges of Chicago for FREE!
 Students can enroll in the Fall, Spring and Summer semesters.
-Students in dual enrollment frequently enroll in English, Mathematics, Foreign Languages, Science, and Literature.
+Students in Dual Enrollment frequently enroll in English, Mathematics, Foreign Languages, Science, and Literature.
 Students can also enroll in career pathway courses including Automotive, Business, Early Childhood Development, Logistics, Culinary, and Information Technology.
-Come to one of our campuses for an information session to learn more about this opportunity.
-Click here

-The City Colleges of Chicago has partnered with a number of high schools to offer college credit classes at the high school.
+The City Colleges of Chicago has partnered with a number of high schools to offer college credit classes for juniors and seniors at the high school.
 Participating students will receive both college and high school credit for their work.
 High Schools interested in becoming a Dual Credit partner should contact City Colleges of Chicago at 773-COLLEGE or email@example.com for details.
+Click here for the 2014-2015 list of Dual Credit Schools.

 Most courses require that students be college-ready as demonstrated

-may be taken at college testing centers.
+may be taken at CCC's college testing centers.
+COMPASS may also be available in some high schools; check with your guidance counselor for availability.
 Set up an appointment with your

 guidance counselor or contact a CCC Early College Rep, listed below to